Get a return from owning Dash

 Our member Dash pool consists of all deposits received.
 When it is possible to start a new Masternode we will do so as soon as possible.
 All members in the pool are being rewarded by all of the Masternodes in the pool, however, joining a Masternode we have qualifying period amounting to payout of three rewards from the Dash network.

-You will receive dividends automatically and they will by default be reinvested, however, it is also easy to set up automatic withdrawals to receive recurring payouts.
+You will receive fractional payments automatically and they will by default be reinvested, however, it is also easy to set up automatic withdrawals to receive recurring payouts.

 Leaving the pool